pranithkumar361999/Hackerrank-Solutions/README.md

 # Hackerrank-Solutions
-It contains all the hackerrank solutions which i solved.
+It contains all the hackerrank solutions which i have solved.